torrance/MWAjl/docs/src/skymodel.md

       fluxdensity Jy 100 2 2 0
     }

 The `frequency` field describes the frequency at which the meausurement was taken.
-The unit `MHz` must be appended, the this is the only unit currently accepted.
+The unit `MHz` must be appended, and this is the only unit currently accepted.
 Other units like `GHz` will throw an error.

 `fluxdensity` describes the measured flux of the component at the specified frequency in units of Jansky in Stokes I, Q, U, V, respectively.
 The unit `Jy` must be provided, and is the only unit currently accepted.

+!!! note
-Note that the flux density is the total/integrated flux of the source.
+    The flux density is the total/integrated flux of the source [Jy], not the peak flux [Jy / beam].
+For point sources these values are identical, but for Gaussian sources they are not.

+!!! note
-There are a [set of rules](#measurement-interpolation-rules) for how flux density is interpolated in frequency.
+    [See below](#measurement-interpolation-rules) for the rules for how flux density is interpolated in frequency when using measurements.

 An **SED** is an alternative to providing one more more measurements.
 It allows for complete control over how the spectrum is interpolated in frequency by specifying arbitrary Taylor terms describing the curve: